tmh-rc/php-advanced/mvc-framwork/routing.md

 ## Testing

-Write code in `route` method.
-Use regular expression for URI.
-Following routes must work.
+Write code in the `route` method using regular expressions for the URI.
+Ensure that the following routes function correctly.
-> Note: There is no form created yet.
-Therefore test with [Postman](https://www.postman.com/).
+> Note: No form has been created yet.
+Therefore, test with [Postman](https://www.postman.com/).

 <details>
 <summary><code>GET</code> <code>/movies</code></summary>